Skip to content

 Start at Salts Mill for galleries and shops, then walk to Roberts Park and through the village streets.
 Local signage and exhibitions change seasonally.

-Pair the history with a lap of the village: Salts Mill, Roberts Park and a towpath stretch.
-Our guides keep everything practical and current.
+Pair the history with a lap of the village.
+Salts Mill, Roberts Park and a towpath stretch on the Leeds–Liverpool Canal cover most of what you'll see.
+If you're visiting, start with Plan your visit and Parking.